 There is a maximum of two (2) dogs permitted to live at an address without having to apply for a permit to keep additional dogs.

-If your dog is easily controlled when off leash, you may take them to the following parks:
+If your dog is easily controlled when off lead, you may take them to the following parks:

 > Tambrey Oval – Nickol